amirmasoudabdol/Bilbo/docs/selection-strategies.md

 ## Significant Selection (Biased Selection)

-As the name suggest, significant selection strategy incorporates the concept of publication bias [cite] into his decision.
-Therefore, a submission will be accepted if it is significant, if not, it will have a (1 - Pʙ) chance of being accepted.
+As the name suggests, the *significant selection strategy* incorporates the concept of publication bias [cite] into Journal's review process.
+Therefore, a submission will be accepted if it is significant, if not, it has a (1 - Pʙ) chance of being accepted.

 !!! journal "Sifnigicant Selection"
 	```json